MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

 #### Analyze Credit Card Data Storage Violations

 The credit card data storage vulnerability exists in multiple files: the Order.cs model, the PaymentService.cs service, the SecurityValidator.cs validator, and potentially the OrderRepository.cs data layer.
-You'll analyze these files to understand the full scope of the vulnerability.
+You analyze these files to understand the full scope of the vulnerability.

 Use the following steps to analyze the credit card data storage violations: